How to Support the Skin’s Natural Balance(And Why It Matters)

 • Locks in hydration to keep your skin plump and soft

-• Defends against environmental pollutants, pathogens, and toxins
+• Defends against environmental pollutants and impurities

 • Regulates sensitivity and redness